rubenmathews123/soc-bots-investigation/README.md

 This is a known technique called time-based blind SQL injection.
 The logic: inject a command telling the database to pause for 5 seconds before responding.
-If the site's actual response comes back slow, that proves the input reached the database layer unprotected - confirming a real vulnerability exists, even without ever seeing any actual data leak.
+If the server response were delayed by the requested amount, that could indicate the injected SQL was executed.
+In the available traffic, I could confirm the scanner was testing for this behavior, but not that the injection succeeded.

 The server's response also reflected the exact injected string back in the redirect Location header, confirming the input wasn't being filtered before being processed.